rybafish/rybafish.github.io/highlight.md

 title: Console results highlighting
 ---

-Note: currently this feature only works in [experimental](/config#experimental) mode.

 # Overview
 It is sometimes beneficial to emphasize specific values in the result set.
 A good example is the "statement_hash" values.
 Certain statements may reoccur during system monitoring/analysis, but remembering values like "de4d08b0863b6076896dc1334e2592f4" can be challenging.